kirill-grouchnikov/aurora/docs/component/RibbonContextualListener.md

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/component/walkthrough/ribbon/taskbar/taskbar-contextualmenu-removed.png" width="1363" border=0/>

-Here you can see how the available taskbar space is now enough to host additional command buttons and the checkbox that were previously displayed in the overflow, even removing the need for overflow since the entire taskbar content fits into the available space.
+Here you can see how the available taskbar space is now enough to host additional content (a combobox and a command button) that were previously displayed in the overflow, even removing the need for overflow since the entire taskbar content fits into the available space.